 It is very difficult to compare the work of MPs because not all of the work is undertaken in the Chamber and some MPs have extra Committee work from time to time.

-However, the official figures for the past year show that Greg came second from the top of local MPs in the number of times spoken in the House of Commons.
+However, the official figures for the past year show that Greg came third from the top of local MPs in the number of times spoken in the House of Commons.

 The full figures are:

 Diana Johnson MP 155

 Sir Greg Knight MP 33

 Andrew Percy MP 29

 Karl Turner MP 18